Storey: Numbering

 Floor numbering is the numbering scheme used for a building's floors.
 There are two major schemes in use across the world.
-In one system, used in the majority of European countries, the ground floor is the floor literally at ground level, frequently having no number, and identified by a word or letter, varying by language (e.g. "G" for 'Ground' in English), or "0" (zero) in an elevator that has strictly numbered buttons.
-The next floor up is assigned the number 1 and is the first floor (first elevation), the first basement level gets '−1', and so on.
-The other system, used in such countries as the United States, Canada, China, Japan, Norway, Russia, and other ex-Soviet states, counts the ground level floor as the first floor, the next floor up as the second floor, and so on.
+In the first system, used in such countries as the United States, Canada, China, Finland, Japan, Norway, Russia, and other ex-Soviet states, the number of floors is counted literally; that is, when one enters a building through the ground-level front door, one walks quite literally on the first floor; the storey above it therefore counts as the second floor.
+In the other system, used in the majority of European countries, floor at ground level is called the "ground floor", frequently having no number (or "0"); the next floor up is assigned the number 1 and is the first floor (first elevation), the first basement level gets '−1', and so on.
 In both systems, the numbering of higher floors continues sequentially as one goes up, as shown in the following table:

 Consecutive number floor designations

 Each scheme has further variations depending on how one refers to the ground floor and the subterranean levels.
 The existence of two incompatible conventions is a common source of confusion in international communication.

-In all English-speaking countries the storeys in a building are counted in the same way: a "seven-storey building" is unambiguous, although the top floor would be called "6th floor" in Britain and "7th floor" in America.
+However, in all English-speaking countries, the storeys in a building are counted in the same way: a "seven-storey building" is unambiguous, although the top floor would be called "6th floor" in Britain and "7th floor" in America.
 This contrasts, for example, with French usage, where a 7-storey building is called une maison à 6 (six) étages.
 Mezzanines may or may not be counted as storeys.